LucasGrjs/GamaDistribution/README.md

 ./travis/build.sh # compile the project (can take some time)

-cd ../gama.experimental/gama.experimental.proxy/models/proxy/ # where to start the model to execute
+cd ../gama.experimental/gama.experimental.proxy/models/proxy/ # where to start the model execution

 # How to start examples : N > 2 and < 6*  (* the limit is the number of core on your machine)